+21 Reasons Technology Works for Education.
 If you're an educator or someone who works in the nation's K–12 system, you're probably familiar with the word no: No, we don't have enough money for supplies.

 Education is even more critical today, in the face of economic, environmental, and social challenges.
 Today's children can meet future challenges if their schooling and informal learning activities prepare them for adult roles as citizens, employees, managers, parents, volunteers, and entrepreneurs.
-To achieve their full potential as adults, young people need to develop a range of skills and knowledge that facilitate mastery and application of English, mathematics, and other school subjects.
+“Deeper Learning” Report.
+The National Research Council of the National Academies of Science have just published a report titled Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century.

 84 EdTech Resources You May Have Missed Treasure–Chest December 4, 2011.
 Burundi.
 Sustainable Development – Earth Charter Initiative.
 Scuttlebutt News: Learning at the Extreme. ….a conversation about leveraging technology to support learning.
 21st Century Education.
 ENJOY ENGLISH.
 Back-to-school-with-google-docs.
 Last year all of the students in our school district received Google Docs accounts and I was kept quite busy all year getting students up and running and then finding innovative ways to use the tools for learning.